Osker35/portfolio-website/README.md

 # portfolio-website
-This repository contains the open source code for the portfolio website I developed for myself.
-You are free to take it and modify it.
-I will do my best to add new features and fix security vulnerabilities.
+An interactive terminal-based portfolio website for a cybersecurity enthusiast.
+Built with vanilla HTML, CSS, and JavaScript, featuring a boot-up intro and animated ASCII art.